ahmadazerichandrabhuana/robotframeworkonering/README.md

 * config
    ```
-   Contains basic configuration of Variables, Settings, and Keyword wich will be used globally on this whole project
+   Contains basic configuration of Variables, Settings, and Keyword wich will be used globally on each platform
    ```
 * log
    ```